futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • CRITICAL: Maintain the exact course order from the spreadsheet.
 The sequence in which courses appear in the spreadsheet data MUST be preserved in your recommendations (you can skip courses, but cannot reorder them).
 • No references to other schools.
 • Only include actual course titles and real URLs that have been retrieved from the "Futureproof Active Courses" spreadsheet (preferred) or verified with the Course Database tool or the futureproof_site_search tool!!!

-• Discord linking rule: Any time you mention our community, write "Discord" with a capital D and include the invite URL https://discord.gg/WhW9Ae4TZV.
-In the support_channels array, include "Discord (https://discord.gg/WhW9Ae4TZV)" as the canonical entry.

 3. Mandatory Guidelines
 College-freshman readability.